 Spend some time on a teddy safari at the Teddy Bear Museum.
 It’s dedicated entirely to teddy bears, with hundreds of teddies from around the world displayed throughout the museum.

 The Teddy Bear Museum Jeju also houses the most expensive teddy bear in the world, worth $2.1 million.
-It’s a luxurious Louis Vuitton teddy that comes with matching luggage – beary luxurious!
+It’s a luxurious Louis Vuitton teddy with matching luggage – beary luxurious!

 Cheonjiyeon Waterfall is easily one of the most beautiful places on the island.
 It’s a 22-meter high waterfall that cascades into the pond below.
 Cheonjiyeon waterfall is surrounded by lush plant life, including the rare Solimnan reeds.